jessetane/hyperbase/readme.md

 ## Cons
 * A full local / remote round trip is required to resolve each link
+* Pageable indexes are faked by loading all keys and only paging the values
 * Depends on a commercial project for the moment

 ## License